zoebachman/Designing-Feminist-Interfaces-Workshop/README.md

    [Becca Ricks](http://beccaricks.com/), [baricks@gmail.com](mailto:zbaricks@gmail.com)

 ## Workshop Description
-**Whose stories dominate urban memory?
-Who is “allowed” to participate in the process of placemaking?
-How do we construct alternative modes of engaging with a public space?**

 Technology is often described as ‘disruptive’, while it serves to perpetuate existing power structures.
 It’s not an accident, for instance, that our technologies that function effectively as “caregivers” or “secretaries” are designed to have female voices.
 What does it mean to imagine an alternative, feminist voice interface?
 Can we hack voice interfaces to be more feminist?

 In this workshop, we’ll work together to imagine and prototype possible futures for voice technologies.
 Through a series of speculative design exercises, we’ll think about and discuss what voice technologies and software could look like if we designed them in line with the central commitments of feminism: participation, agency, embodiment, equity, empowerment, plurality, and justice.
 Taking our discussion as inspiration, we’ll explore how we can hack voice technologies and bring them in line with feminist principles, such as using JavaScript to build custom Alexa skills that subvert the practices of current smart assistants.
 This workshop asks participants to think speculatively about how technology can impact feminism, but we also acknowledge that there’s no one tech solution to fix these larger issues.

 * [Presentation Slides](https://docs.google.com/presentation/d/1Q3BNKhmFmyEPGHxeMufI4XP5EADUYXQ_DA2Koz5kpq4/edit?usp=sharing)
 * [are.na channel](https://www.are.na/zoe-bachman/tendernet)